 Roth IRAs aren't available to high-income earners, but they're a good option if you want to open a retirement account, have easy access to your money, and don't need the tax deduction this year.
 They're very popular among younger investors because the earnings can be withdrawn tax-free in retirement, as long as you follow the rules about age and account duration.
 With a traditional IRA, income tax must be paid eventually on the contributions and earnings.

-Remember, with both a traditional and Roth IRA you can contribute towards the previous year's $5,500 limit all the way through April 15.
+Remember, with both a traditional and Roth IRA you can contribute toward the previous year's $5,500 limit all the way through April 15.
 However, only the traditional IRA results in a deduction.